Which celebrities have ptosis?

-Ptosis, or “drooping eye” as it is more commonly called, is a benign ocular condition that can cause the upper eyelids to sag.
-Celebrities Forest Whitaker, Thom Yorke of Radiohead, Paris Hilton, Kate Hudson and Tegan Quin of Tegan and Sara are just some of the famous faces who have ptosis.
+Ptosis, characterized by a drooping eyelid(s), is a benign ocular condition that can cause the upper eyelids to sag.
+Some of the famous faces who have ptosis include:

 But you may not have even noticed that they have ptosis.
 Many actors and actresses with ptosis have used the eye condition to their advantage, allowing it to give more depth to the characters that they portray.